dan-lee-odinson/coworking-with-claude/README.md

 - A custom Skill (Claude can scaffold one for you) that encodes your project's voice, structure, and rules
 - A separate image generation tool if your project needs visuals

+### Final Results — June 2026 Closeout

+This project began as a practical test of the claim that AI agents can create meaningful “passive income” through affiliate marketing with minimal human effort.

+The site was successfully built and published.
+Claude Cowork helped create a repeatable workflow for research, drafting, SEO formatting, WordPress publishing, and post scheduling.
+The technical experiment worked: an AI-assisted publishing pipeline can be created by a non-programmer with enough prompting, verification, and manual oversight.

+The business experiment did not validate the passive-income claim.

+Approximate results:

+- Spend: ~$300
+- Affiliate earnings: $4.08
+- Net result: -$295.92
+- Revenue recovered: ~1.36% of spend
+- Break-even gap: earnings would have needed to be roughly 73.5x higher just to recover costs

+The biggest lesson: AI reduced some production friction, but it did not remove the hard parts of affiliate marketing.
+Product selection, niche research, trust-building, SEO authority, affiliate program quality, account setup, compliance, debugging, hosting, analytics, and human review still required substantial time.

+Conclusion: Agentic AI is useful as a workflow accelerator, but “AI passive income” is a misleading frame.
+This was not passive income; it was an AI-assisted small publishing business experiment.

 ---

 ## Next Project Ideas